peterpolidoro/machine-communication-presentation/text.md

 to send signals using the bell, she also wants to be able to send messages to the bell in order to changes its properties.

+Perhaps she wants to be able to ring the bell at one frequency to tell the mouse that there is a food pellet ready and then ring it at another frequency after the mouse has successfully performed the reach or ring it at yet another frequency if the reach was unsuccessful.
+That will help her when training the mouse in some way.

 [Human and Mechanical Languages](languages-human-mechanical)

 How is it possible to send messages to something mechanical?